Marc Hubs is a writer/researcher on mind, science, and conspiracy. He is the author of "Know Your Enemy: Reflections of NPD."

-After five years on Hubpages I have learned a lot about writing, publishing and making money on the internet and I have managed to bring my income just from Hubpages alone, up to a satisfactory level.
+After five years on HubPages, I have learned a lot about writing, publishing, and making money on the internet.
+In fact, I have managed to bring my income, from HubPages alone, up to a satisfactory level.

-It's not enough money to make a full-time wage but I also earn money from other online sources so it certainly all adds up to make a nice little cash tip at the end of each month in addition to my earnings in the real world.
+It's not enough money to make a full-time wage, but I also earn money from other online sources, so it all adds up to make me a nice little tip at the end of each month in addition to my earnings in the real world.

 Read on to find out!

 - Study SEO, keywords, and promotional opportunities.

 - Keep your content updated.

 Tip 1: Unique Rich Content

 If there's one thing I've learned from Hubpages, it's that nobody is interested in reading your articles if they can access the same information elsewhere online.

 Every single hub needs to offer something unique which cannot be found elsewhere, and for this reason, heavily researching the content you are writing about is an absolute necessity (unless you already have unique knowledge to share).